Skip to content

 Engineering teams worry about AI tools for good reasons.
 API specifications contain business logic, architectural decisions, and integration patterns that shouldn't leave the company.

 Specification-driven approaches offer better security models than general-purpose AI coding tools.
 The formal contracts provide clear boundaries for what AI agents should and shouldn't modify.
-Governance frameworks can validate that generated code adheres to organizational standards while maintaining specification compliance.
+Augment Code holds SOC 2 Type II and ISO 42001 certifications, with customer-managed encryption keys and zero-retention data policies for enterprise deployments.

 NIST AI Risk Management Framework compliance requires governance (AI oversight), mapping (risk identification), measurement (performance metrics), and management (risk treatment).
 Specification-driven systems support this framework by providing clear contracts for AI behavior.